Friends of Moving MountainsKenya

 - We do not contract out our trips, we employ full time staff, offering job security and good benefits.

 - We are passionate about responsible tourism and our company has promoted sustainable development since 1995, and it is still growing!

 - We work with Moving Mountains which is tightly linked with the company, and provides relevant long term programmes and projects that benefit the host communities.

-- Financial security guaranteed as Adventure Alternative is a member of the Association of Independent Tour Operators (AITO) and has secured financial bonding with AmTrust Europe and complies with all the legal requirements for a tour company.
+- Financial security guaranteed as Adventure Alternative is financially bonded and complies with all the legal requirements for a tour company.

 - Our staff only work for Adventure Alternative or Moving Mountains.

 - We use low cost sustainable technologies and a business model which incentivises a local NGO.

 - We have independent research to evaluate and assess the projects we run.

 - We have credibility because our projects are not all self-regulated, but assessed in a collaborative process that involves many stakeholders such as the community leaders, the NGO staff and the regulatory bodies in-country.

 - We have progressive ideas about the structural determinants of poverty and the implementation of 'clever aid' to create sustainable benefits.